 Serve as an Election Judge

-In 2020 the City of Anoka is looking for qualified individuals to serve as an Election Judge for the August 11, 2020 Primary Election and November 3, 2020 General Election.
+In 2022 the City of Anoka is looking for qualified individuals to serve as Election Judges for the August 9, 2022 Primary Election & November 8, 2022 General Election.
 Please submit and return the application below.

 Official duties of an Election Judge may include: